xuru/routable/README.md

 Pull the git repo
 - git clone "https://github.com/xuru/routable"

-Requires python version 3.5 or higher
+Requires python version 3.5 or higher (only tested on 3.7)

 ### Assumptions:
 Here is the original [documentation](documentation.pdf).
 I did not add any kind of authentication